HRSINGAPORE Community Discussions

 I suppose you can treat that as child care leave for the parents to take care of a sick child between 7 to 12 years old.
 MOM has a guideline on this type of leave.

 For our company, we don't accept any medical leave certificates that are not of the employee's name.
 For employees who need to take leave to look after their sick child, they can always utilise the childcare leave granted.

-No, MC is only for staff's entitlement, not for dependent.
-Unless your company has given child sick leave as a leave benefit like how my previous company practiced but it is rare.
+No, MC is only for staff's entitlement, not for the dependent.
+Unless your company has given child sick leave as a leave benefit like how my previous company practised but it is rare.

 STILL NOT SURE?
 CALL US